-Still, sometimes there are files that must be distributed, but which are not covered in the automatic rules.
-These files should be listed in the EXTRA\DIST variable.
-You can mention files from subdirectories in EXTRA\DIST.
+Despite all this automatic inclusion, it is still common to have files to be distributed which are not found by the automatic rules.
+You should listed these files in the EXTRA\DIST variable.
+You can mention files in subdirectories in EXTRA\DIST.

 You can also mention a directory in EXTRA\DIST; in this case the entire directory will be recursively copied into the distribution.
-Please note that this will also copy everything in the directory, including, e.g., Subversion's .svn private directories or CVS/RCS version control files; thus we recommend against using this feature as-is.
-However, you can use the dist-hook feature to ameliorate the problem; see Section 14.3 [The dist Hook], page 99.
+To emphasize, this copies everything in the directory, including temporary editor files, intermediate build files, version control files, etc.;

+thus we recommend against using this feature as-is.
+However, you can use the dist-hook feature to ameliorate the problem; see Section 14.3 [The dist Hook], page 100.

 If you define SUBDIRS, Automake will recursively include the subdirectories in the distribution.
-If SUBDIRS is defined conditionally (see Chapter 20 [Conditionals], page 125), Automake will normally include all directories that could possibly appear in SUBDIRS in the distribution.
-If you need to specify the set of directories conditionally, you can set the variable DIST\SUBDIRS to the exact list of subdirectories to include in the distribution (see Section 7.2 [Conditional Subdirectories], page 49).
+If SUBDIRS is defined conditionally (see Chapter 20 [Conditionals], page 128), Automake will normally include all directories that could possibly appear in SUBDIRS in the distribution.
+If you need to specify the set of directories conditionally, you can set the variable DIST\SUBDIRS to the exact list of subdirectories to include in the distribution (see Section 7.2 [Conditional Subdirectories], page 50).